bambii7/findwords/README.md

 The accuracy is dependant on the ditionary supplied.
 Useful for word search games ;)

-There are sample dictionary include, others are available https://github.com/dwyl/english-words
+There are sample dictionares included but there others are available https://github.com/dwyl/english-words